kchousos/BSc-Thesis/chapters/02-background.md

 ### Challenges in Adoption

 Despite its potential for uncovering software vulnerabilities, fuzzing remains a relatively underutilized testing technique compared to more established methodologies such as Test-Driven Development (TDD).
 This limited adoption can be attributed, in part, to the substantial initial investment required to design and implement appropriate test harnesses that enable effective fuzzing processes.
 Furthermore, the interpretation of fuzzing outcomes---particularly the identification, diagnostic analysis, and prioritization of program crashes---demands considerable resources and specialized expertise.
 These factors collectively pose significant barriers to the widespread integration of fuzzing within standard software development and testing practices.
+OverHAuL addresses this challenge by facilitating the seamless integration of fuzzing into developers' workflows, minimizing initial barriers and reducing upfront costs to an almost negligible level.

 ## Large Language Models